MatthAlex/mpi-project-exploration/README.md

     ```sh
     fpm test  # by default it uses gcc/gfortran to compile and run
-    fpm run
+    fpm run mpi
     ```

-4. Migrate your project:

-    See a step-by-step guide on how to [migrate your project](./docs/MIGRATION.md).

 ## Code Quality

-This template integrates several tools to maintain high code quality:
+The template used integrates several tools to maintain high code quality:

 ### IDE Integration